 - Continuation of care for chronic diseases

-- Annual physical exams / preventive care (provided under variety of insurance providers deemed as a covered benefit)
+- Annual physical exams / preventive care (provided under a variety of insurance providers deemed as a covered benefit)

 - Routine well-woman care and well-male care